Become a highly-qualified system leader with a doctorate in Educational Leadership

-This program prepares graduates for roles as school district leaders and for leadership positions in educational coordination and policy making at local, regional, and statewide levels.
+Graduates of our Doctor of Education program are prepared for roles as school district leaders and for positions in educational coordination and policymaking at local, regional and statewide levels.

-Faculty in this program bring with them a wealth of knowledge and experience.
-Throughout their careers, our faculty have conducted research in the field of educational leadership, as well as serving as program directors, principals, assistant superintendents, superintendents and district superintendents.
+Faculty in our Ed.D. program have a wealth of knowledge and experience.
+Throughout their careers, our faculty have conducted research in educational leadership while serving as program directors, principals, assistant superintendents, superintendents and district superintendents.

-You will collaborate and work together with your cohort to complete team research as well as your own individual doctoral dissertation.
+You will collaborate and work with your cohort to complete team research as well as your own doctoral dissertation.

 Can school superintendents every truly say they understand what it’s like to be a student today?
 After all, it’s been …

 “It’s been extremely engaging and purposeful.
 The assignments, the group projects, the classroom interactions, it’s all been relevant and timely for me in my role as a system leader.”